 SMT-HC1-S (Gen 3 GigaSMART Card)

-GigaVUE-HCl now supports an additional module called the Generation 3 GigaSMART card (SMT-HCl-S), which gives 80Gb throughput and can be used to provide the ThreatINSIGHT solution for security detection.
-Integrate this module with Threat Detection and Response functionality on GigaVUE-HCl using GigaVUE-FM to enable faster provisioning and easier maintenance.
-For more information, refer to 'Threat Detection and Response' from GigaVUE Fabric Management Guide.

-Note: There are no front end ports on this module.
+GigaVUE-HCl now supports an additional module called the Generation 3 GigaSMART card (SMT-HCl-S) delivers up to 80Gb of performance throughput.
+There are no front end ports on this module.

 Ports & LEDs